1925 Hama uprising: Background

 In 1918, during World War I, the Ottoman Turks were driven out of Syria by the Allied Forces and their Hashemite Arab allies, after which the latter assumed authority over the country.
 In 1920 France gained control of Syria under the auspices of a mandate by the League of Nations, a move largely rejected by the general population.
 Syria was divided into six autonomous entities, including the State of Damascus and Jabal Druze State.
 Tensions between the French authorities and the leaders of Jabal al-Druze began to surface from 1922 and in the mid-summer of 1925, the Druze leader Sultan Pasha al-Atrash declared an uprising against the French Mandate after the imprisonment of three prominent Druze leaders who were invited to Damascus for talks with the authorities.
 After a number of significant military successes against the French Army, Syrian nationalists throughout the country were inspired to take up arms.
 One of those nationalists who was particularly impressed by the actions of al-Atrash's men was Fawzi al-Qawuqji, a veteran soldier from the Ottoman army who fought against the Italian occupation of Libya and later against the Allied forces in Syria.
 In 1925 he served as a cavalry commander for the French Syrian Legion.

-The city of Hama, which was part of the State of Damascus and was third largest city in Syria at the time, was "known for its Islamic conservatism and fierce opposition to French rule," according to historian Michael Provence.
+The city of Hama, which was part of the State of Damascus and was the third largest city in Syria at the time, was "known for its Islamic conservatism and fierce opposition to French rule," according to historian Michael Provence.
 Together with members of the city's religious establishment, al-Qawuqji formed the Hizb Allah ("Party of God"), an outfit for anti-French activity.
 The party, according to al-Qawuqji, was devoted to nationalism and independence from France, but there was also an apparent religious character to the organization.
 Hama itself was far more outwardly religious compared to Damascus.